 Rating the safest airlines to fly during the Coronavirus (COVID-19) pandemic is not something that can or should be based on unverified or speculative assessment.

-A meaningful rating of the safest airlines to fly during COVID-19 requires detailed physical inspection, experience and assessment of the standard and consistency of coronavirus measures put in place by different airlines.
+A meaningful rating of the safest airlines to fly during COVID-19 requires detailed analysis and assessment of the standard and consistency of coronavirus measures put in place by different airlines.

-To inspire confidence in air travel, airlines have stated their commitment to delivering excellent hygiene and safety protocols, but for this to be meaningful, any airline safety rating requires proper evaluation and assessment of these commitments in real life.
+To inspire confidence in air travel, airlines have stated their commitment to delivering excellent hygiene and safety protocols, but to be meaningful, an airline safety rating requires detailed evaluation and assessment of these commitments.

-Airport and onboard testing and evaluation of COVID-19 safety standards is critical to rating the safest airlines
+Detailed evaluation of COVID-19 safety standards is critical

-While many airlines state that the aircraft cabin is disinfected after each flight, Skytrax testing shows that this is not always occurring, and there can be disparities in the standard of aircraft sanitisation between an airline’s hub airport and elsewhere in their network.
-This highlights that it is too simplistic to rate airline COVID-19 safety without proper checks, as the standard and consistency of cleaning techniques is so important in the fight against coronavirus.
+While many airlines state that the aircraft cabin is disinfected after each flight, Skytrax testing found that this was not always occurring, and there can be disparities in the standard of aircraft sanitisation between an airline’s hub airport and elsewhere in their network.
+This highlights that it is too simplistic to rate airline COVID-19 safety without detailed evaluation, as the standard and consistency of cleaning techniques is so important in the fight against coronavirus.

 In the airport environment, Skytrax are seeing a great variance in the quality and prominence of guidance that airlines are providing to customers.
-This covers the check-in process, boarding and deplaning protocols, and these areas can only be accurately evaluated by actual travel and evaluation of the airline.
+This covers the check-in process, boarding and deplaning protocols, and these areas can only be accurately evaluated by detailed evaluation.

-Skytrax launched the COVID-19 Airline Safety Ratings to set global benchmarks for airline performance in this sector, and the organisation would never seek to name a ‘safest’ COVID-19 airline.
+Skytrax launched the COVID-19 Airline Safety Ratings to set global benchmarks for airline performance in this sector, and these do not name a ‘safest’ COVID-19 airline.
 Skytrax use a scoring system of 3, 4 and 5-Star COVID-19 Airline Safety Rating, with these levels applied upon a completed evaluation of an airline.
-Key determinants in the final Airline Safety Certification made to an airline relate not only to the efficiency of procedures and systems, but the consistency with which they are applied being a priority for the highest 5-Star COVID-19 Airline Safety Rating.
+Key determinants in the final Airline Safety Certification relate not only to the efficiency of procedures and systems, but the consistency with which they are applied being a priority for the highest 5-Star COVID-19 Airline Safety Rating.

 Other articles of interest